kgn/KGNoise/readme.md

 KGNoise is **retina** compatible on both iOS and the Mac.
 An identical interface is provided for both platforms through the use of compile time `#if` checks.

 # Usage

 Add `KGNoise.h` and `KGNoise.m` to your project, then import `KGNoise.h`:

 ```
 #import "KGNoise.h"
 ```

+KGNoise is distributed under the MIT license, see the license file for more information.

 # KGNoise